solliancenet/dp-203-v2/Instructions/Labs/11/README.md

     ![Detailed table space usage](./media/lab4_table_space.png)

     Notice the significant difference between the space used by `CLUSTERED COLUMNSTORE` and `HEAP` or `CLUSTERED` tables.
-This provides a clear indication on the significant advantages columnstore indexes have.
+This provides a clear indication on the significant advantages columnstore indexes have. **Make note of the row counts**.

-    Also notice the slight increase of storage space for ordered CCI table (`Sale_Hash_Ordered`).

 ## Exercise 2 - Understand column store storage details